 I was born in South Carolina, and raised in the small town of Orangeburg.
 My mother and father provided a loving, nurturing, and supportive home.
 Being the oldest of three children and an academic and athletic stand out, my leadership skills were recognized early.
 Even in high school, I loved working with my peers to accomplish a common goal.
 I enjoyed motivating others to reach their highest potential, encouraging team work, and managing projects.
-My peers and the “village” that raised me also cultivated important life skills like self-discipline, hard work, character, and integrity.
+My peers and the village that raised me also cultivated important life and character skills like self-discipline, hard work, and integrity.
 These formative years prepared me to attend the United States Naval Academy (USNA).

 Following active duty, I continued public service as the Director of Finance and Administration for the Department of Homeland Security, Science and Technology Directorate, International Cooperative Programs Office (where I worked for 2 ½ years).
 This opportunity expanded my professional experience to include the facilitation of international partnerships, the awarding of international grants, interagency agreements, and executive reporting to the White House.
 At a time when I was advancing professionally, God was also granting me grace to teach Bible study, lead small groups, and mentor others to grow in faith.
 I wanted to do all of that well so I enrolled as a full-time student at Gordon-Conwell Theological Seminary Charlotte, where I graduated cum laude with a Master of Arts in Christian Leadership (2014).

-While attending Gordon-Conwell, God began preparing my heart to write so I started my blog, A Sista’s Journey, and began publishing professionally in 2010.
+While attending Gordon-Conwell, God began preparing my heart to write so I started my blog, A Sista’s Journey, and began writing and publishing professionally in 2010.
 I specifically write about being a servant in God’s kingdom with a focus on leadership, mentoring, reconciliation, and biblical justice.
 Attending seminary was personally transformative for me as I learned and practiced spiritual disciplines, explored the practical elements of mentoring and discipleship, and completed independent studies on the topics of prayer and fasting, racial reconciliation, and biblical justice.

 Recent years have given me the opportunity to write regularly while serving my community and championing causes of passion.
-This work includes anti-human trafficking advocacy, promoting education, and raising up the next generation of faith leaders.
+This work includes anti-human trafficking advocacy, promoting education, and raising up the next generation of leaders.
 The latter work is a goal of Leadership LINKS, Inc., the nonprofit organization I founded with a team of like-minded friends and leadership experts.